Irish language: 20-Year Strategy for the Irish Language 2010–2030

+In June 2018, Joe McHugh, Minister of State at the Department of Arts, Heritage and the Gaeltacht, launched the first cross-governmental Action Plan for the 20-Year Strategy for the strategy, which was to operate between 2018 and 2022.

-The general goal for this strategy is to increase the amount of speakers from 83,000 to 250,000 by the end of its run.
+While the strategy aims to increase the number of daily Irish speakers in Ireland from 83,000 to 250,000 by 2030, the number of such speakers had fallen to 71,968 by 2022.

 Northern Ireland

 Before the partition of Ireland in 1921, Irish was recognised as a school subject and as "Celtic" in some third level institutions.
-Between 1921 and 1972, Northern Ireland had devolved government.
-During those years the political party holding power in the Stormont Parliament, the Ulster Unionist Party (UUP), was hostile to the language.
-The context of this hostility was the use of the language by nationalists.
-In broadcasting, there was an exclusion on the reporting of minority cultural issues, and Irish was excluded from radio and television for almost the first fifty years of the previous devolved government.
-After the 1998 Good Friday Agreement, the language gradually received a degree of formal recognition in Northern Ireland from the United Kingdom, and then, in 2003, by the British government's ratification in respect of the language of the European Charter for Regional or Minority Languages.
-In the 2006 St Andrews Agreement the British government promised to enact legislation to promote the language and in 2022 it approved legislation to recognise Irish as an official language alongside English.
+Between 1921 and 1972, government in Northern Ireland was devolved.
+During those years, the political party holding power in the Stormont Parliament, the Ulster Unionist Party (UUP), was hostile to the language as it was almost exclusively used by nationalists.
+In broadcasting, reporting minority cultural issues was prohibited and Irish was excluded from radio and television for almost the first fifty years of the devolved government.

+After the 1998 Good Friday Agreement, Irish in Northern Ireland gradually gained a degree of formal recognition from the United Kingdom.
+In 2003, the British government ratified the European Charter for Regional or Minority Languages with respect to the use of Irish in Northern Ireland.
+In the 2006 St Andrews Agreement, the British government pledged to enact legislation to promote the language and in 2022 it approved legislation to recognise Irish as an official language alongside English.
 The bill received royal assent on 6 December 2022.

-The Irish language has often been used as a bargaining chip during government formation in Northern Ireland, prompting protests from organisations and groups such as An Dream Dearg.
+The status of Irish has often been used as a bargaining chip during government formation in Northern Ireland, prompting protests from organisations and groups such as An Dream Dearg.

 European Parliament

-Irish became an official language of the EU on 1 January 2007, meaning that MEPs with Irish fluency can now speak the language in the European Parliament and at committees, although in the case of the latter they have to give prior notice to a simultaneous interpreter in order to ensure that what they say can be interpreted into other languages.
+Irish became an official language of the EU on 1 January 2007, meaning that MEPs fluent in Irish can now speak the language in the European Parliament and at committees, though in the case of the latter they have to give prior notice to a simultaneous interpreter to ensure that what they say can be interpreted into other languages.

-While an official language of the European Union, only co-decision regulations were available until 2022, due to a five-year derogation, requested by the Irish Government when negotiating the language's new official status.
+Although Irish was an official EU language, only co-decision regulations were available until 2022, due to a five-year derogation requested by the Irish government when negotiating the language's new official status.
 The Irish government had committed itself to train the necessary number of translators and interpreters and to bear the related costs.
-This derogation ultimately came to an end on January 1, 2022, making Irish a fully recognised EU language for the first time in the state's history.

-Before Irish became an official language it was afforded the status of treaty language and only the highest-level documents of the EU were made available in Irish.
+When the derogation ended on 1 January 2022, Irish became a fully recognised EU language for the first time.
+Before Irish became an official language, it was afforded the status of treaty language and only the highest-level documents of the EU were made available in Irish.